Aayushk26/Aayushk26/README.md

 ### Hi there 👋
 I like to build ML/DL models.
 Currently a notebooks expert on Kaggle.

 - 🔭 I’m currently working on ...
-Time Series models and forecasting methods
+NLP, Time Series Forecasting and Financial Analysis
 - 🌱 I’m currently learning ...
 ML/DL
 - 👯 I’m looking to collaborate on ...
 ML/DL projects
 - 📫 How to reach me: aayushkandpal26@gmail.com / aayushkandpal26@yahoo.com